JS-RML/ddh_hardware/README.md

 ## Validation

 First check are the linkages and actuators installed in their correct order.
-The association betwen proximal links and actuators should follow the diagram below __exactly__.
+The association between proximal links and actuators should follow the diagram below __exactly__.
 If there is a mismatch, please go back to the assembly steps and correct the mistakes.

 ![linkage_ids](images/linkage_ids.png)